-The last function deals with the implementation of the Lambert W function.
+This section deals with the implementation of the Lambert W function.
 Oddly enough its definition is typically given as the inverse of another function, as opposed to having a direct expression.
 This makes it a bit backwards-looking initially but in fact it is significantly easier to implement than the Riemann Zeta seen before.